open/close all folders

 - Sealed Evil in a Can: All of them were trapped in the Dark One's prison by Lews Therin at the end of the War of Power (except for Ishamael, who wasn't quite imprisoned and was able to act in the world for certain periods of time before being forced back into dormancy).
 For the most part they were in perfect stasis, except for Ishamael and Aginor and Balthamel (who were close enough to reality to be both conscious and subject to the passage of time).

-- The Starscream: All of them except Demandred scheme to take over Moridin's position.
+- The Starscream: All of them except Demandred scheme to Klingon Promotion their way to being Nae'blis, once the office is finally awarded.
 Lanfear takes it a step further, plotting against the Dark One himself.

 - You Have Failed Me: The Dark One doesn't take failure lightly, and tends to send his Dragon out to take care of failures amongst the Chosen.
 Select examples include Lanfear/Cyndane, Moghedien, and Sammael.
 He also punishes Graendal for plotting against other Chosen and leading to their deaths and other failures, but does so more directly, and sometimes punishes those he brings Back from the Dead with their new bodies.
 The exception, said Dragon, is acknowledged as not getting any real retribution for failure, but it is also noted that the Dark One isn't exactly one to work fairly and equally.
 Ends up being played straight on the latter in Book 14, with his punishment having been his resurrection.